-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Design for Six Sigma (DFSS)

 - product quality

-5 Multiple Choice Questions
+5 Multiple choice questions

 - a measure of how well a product's designed features match up to the requirements of a given customer group.

-5 True/False Questions
+5 True/False questions

 Pareto analysis → Costs resulting from inspection used to assess quality levels.